 All the skills for figuring out how to do your chart will simply take time and effort.
 But you may be thinking…”I have to go to bed at 9:00 and practice ends at 8:30, how will I have enough time to do everything?” or “I don’t even know where to begin!!!” trust me I bet your thinking this.
 Well don’t!
 The first situation is very easy.
 If you know you have to go to bed right when you get home set your alarm early so you have enough time to get everything done in the morning.

 Now if you’re having trouble getting started here is my suggestion.
 For me I have swim practice every night from 5-6:30.
 My bedtime is 7:30 so I have about 45 minutes to get some things done.
 I get homework on Monday and it has to be passed in by Friday.
 So I do some that night and spread it out equally through the week.
 Every kid is very bright and smart so I’m positive that you can plan accordingly to your schedule.
-Sometimes it is very stressful having after school activities.
+Sometimes it is very stressful having after school activities, but enrolling in after school programs helps me do my best in class.

 My parents are always on me about eating healthy and getting a good night sleep so I can succeed in school and my activities.
 So even if it’s tough continue to eat healthy and get a good night sleep or else you will fall behind in your schedule and such.
 If you are still a little bit confused as to how to create a schedule look at this example down below.
 Managing school and activities is also a great life lesson to learn early in life.
 The more you practice these strategies the more you will become better at them.
 Here are a few of my tips: